nagyist/ausdigital-code/docs/1.0/index.md

 ## Introduction

-This specification lists standard code lists (eg the ISO-3166 coutnry code list), their extensions and JSON representation for them.
+This specification lists standard code lists (eg the ISO-3166 country code list), their extensions and JSON representation for them.

 ## Goals